codeigniter4/CodeIgniter4/user_guide_src/source/incoming/auto_routing_improved.rst

 .. important:: For security reasons, if a controller is used in the defined routes,
     Auto Routing (Improved) does not route to the controller.

 .. note:: Auto Routing (Improved) is disabled by default.
-To use it, see below.
+To use it, see
+    :ref:`enabled-auto-routing-improved`.

 **************************************
 Differences from Auto Routing (Legacy)